 Deposit US Dollars in Exchange

 The first step is signing up at a service that allows you to exchange FIAT (government issued money) such as USD (United States Dollar) for a crypto currency such as Bitcoin.
 In the USA, the most popular is probably Coinbase.
 You will need to upload a photo of you, your driver’s license, etc. You will need to link to a bank account.
 This is very similar to buying stock, you have to do the same type thing before you can purchase or trade stocks online.
 Once your account is approved you can deposit funds into Coinbase from your checking account.
 It generally takes a few days for the funds to get into your account.
-If you also link a credit card (only certain ones) you may be able to have access to your funds immediately (this depends on which state you’re located in).
 Once you’ve gotten to this point, you can purchase BTC, ETH, LTC, but don’t!
 In the step titled “Saving $ with CoinBase” below, and I’ll show you how to save some money.

 Why Can’t I Use Paypal or my Credit Card to Purchase Bitcoin

 See previous paragraph about Debit Cards, but for Credit Cards and Paypal it’s because it’s against their terms of service is the short answer.
 I won’t get into the long answer, and it depends on which country you’re located in, because in some you can do so.
 Digital currency and crypto are a threat to the current financial structure and credit card companies are doing their best to make things difficult to move funds to crypto, I guess the same goes for Paypal.